open-gitops/project/GOVERNANCE.md

 The standard nomination and [election](#elections) process will be carried out.
 Representatives elected though this process will serve the remaining part of the current term.

+### Moving a Maintainer to Inactive

+A Maintainer may be moved to [Inactive](#inactive-maintainers) status if they will be or have been away from their responsibilities for over 2 months, or if a [Decision](#decision-making) under vote is blocked by not receiving required responses due to inactivity by that Maintainer.

+Activity and inactivity is defined by one or more of the responsibilities listed for [Maintainers](#maintainers).

+Inactive maintainers return to their responsibilities when they are able, without the need for additional processes.
+After they do so, they must be moved from the inactive section of the maintainers file back to the active maintainers list in order for their votes to count in [decision making](#decision-making).

 ## Decision Making

 ### Decision Guidelines